bseddon/XBRL/README.md

 A separate project [XBRL-tests](https:github.com/bseddon/XBRL-tests) provides a means to verify the project passes the conformance test.
 This project is a copy of the test harness we use to run the conformance tests.

+### Signing

+Instance documents and taxonomies can also be signed.
+The signing techniques used are similar to those use to sign Word or PDF documents or emails.
+Documents are signed using the private key of a certificate you have so that others are able to verify the contents of a document have not changed since you created it.

+Signing does not impact the original document but is important for recipients of a taxonomy to know they are working with an unaltered copy of the relevant taxonomy and for recipients of instance documents to know the contents have not be altered since the document was prepared.

 ## Purpose